Bridget

 Notable People Named Bridget

-Bridget of Sweden, also known as Birgitta Birgersdotter, was a Swedish widow, mystic, and saint who founded the Bridgettine order and was the mother of Catherine of Vadstena.
+Bridget of Sweden was a Swedish Catholic mystic who founded the Bridgettines and was the mother of Catherine of Vadstena.

-Bridget Louise Riley is an English painter famous for her op art paintings, residing and working in London, Cornwall, and Vaucluse, France.
+Bridget Louise Riley is an English painter renowned for her op art works, residing and creating in London, Cornwall, and France's Vaucluse region.

-Bridget Bate Tichenor was a British surrealist painter known for her fantastic art and association with magic realism, as well as being a fashion editor, who made Mexico her home.
+Bridget Bate Tichenor was a British surrealist painter known for fantastic art in magic realism and a fashion editor, born in Paris who made Mexico her home.

-Bridget Bishop was the first person executed for witchcraft during the Salem witch trials in 1692, where about 200 people were tried and 20 were executed.
+Bridget Bishop, a midwife, was the first person executed in the 1692 Salem witch trials, where 200 faced trial and 20 died.

-Bridget Catherine Regan is an American actress known for her roles in TV series like Legend of the Seeker, The Last Ship, White Collar, Jane the Virgin, and Agent Carter, as well as in films such as The Babysitters, John Wick, and Devil's Gate.
+Bridget Catherine Regan is an American actress renowned for her lead roles in Legend of the Seeker and The Last Ship, along with appearances in films like John Wick.

-Dame Bridget Margaret Ogilvie is a renowned Australian and British scientist.
+Dame Bridget Margaret Ogilvie is an Australian and British scientist.

-Bridget Ann Brink is an American diplomat who currently serves as the United States Ambassador to Ukraine, having previously held the same position in Slovakia.
+Bridget Ann Brink is an American diplomat who served as the U.S. ambassador to Ukraine and previously to Slovakia.

 Natalie Joan Bennett